Friday, November 23, 2012

 I belong to the Author’s Guild, but the main reason I joined was because I was unagented when I sold my first book and they offer a contract consulting service.
 Which is contract review and advice.

 Soon after I joined, I saw other benefits, like website templates and hosting, which I use.
-It’s also great to have an organization looking out for my best interests on the whole.
+It’s also great to have an organization looking out for my best interests as a whole.

 I HAVE thought about it, but don’t tell anyone!
 Haha.